CaseyAMeakin/apache-log-parser/README.md

 #### Usage

-First, define the format string used by Apache.
-Look for keyword LogFormat in /etc/apache2/apache2.conf.
-See: http://httpd.apache.org/docs/2.2/mod/mod_log_config.html
+You first need to define the format string which was used by Apache.
+This can be found in your `/etc/apache2/apache2.conf` file with keyword `LogFormat`.
+In this example I set up a standard default format and associate it with a variable `log-format`:

 ```
 (def log-format "%v:%p %h %l %u %t \"%r\" %>s %O \"%{Referer}i\" \"%{User-Agent}i\"")
 ```

+You can read about these format codes in the Apache docs at http://httpd.apache.org/docs/2.2/mod/mod\_log\_config.html.

-The log file can then be parsed using the `parse-log-file` function, which takes a filename and the format string described above as its two input arguments.
+Having defined your log format, you can now parse a log file with the `parse-log-file` function which takes a filename and the format string described above as its two input arguments `(parse-log-file log-filename log-format)`.
+Here's an example where I parse a log-file named "other\_vhosts\_access.log" and assign the output (which is an array of hash-maps) with the variable `my-log`:

 ```
 (def my-log (parse-log-file "other_vhosts_access.log" log-format))
 ```

+Take a look at the tests for a few examples.

+#### Acknowledgements

+Inspired by <a href="https://github.com/rory/apache-log-parser">https://github.com/rory/apache-log-parser</a>.

-#### Shortcomings
+#### Wish List

-1. Not all the format codes available have been programmed.
-2. Needs some test code.
+Would be nice to have better <b>date and time</b> handling and <b>user agent parsing.</b> User agent parsing with <a href="https://github.com/pingles/clj-detector">https://github.com/pingles/clj-detector</a> works well, but I didn't include it here to keep things dependency free.

 #### License

-none
+nil